-Returns A URL to the named resource, or null if the resource could not be found or if this bundle is a fragment bundle or if the caller does not have the appropriate AdminPermission[this,RESOURCE], and the Java Runtime Environment supports permissions.

-See Also getEntry, findEntries
+- Returns A URL to the named resource, or null if the resource could not be found or if this bundle is a fragment bundle or if the caller does not have the appropriate AdminPermission[this,RESOURCE], and the Java Runtime Environment supports permissions. - Throws IllegalStateException If this bundle has been uninstalled. - See Also getEntry, findEntries - Since 1.1

-6.1.4.23 public Enumeration getResources(String name) throws IOException name The name of the resource.
-See ClassLoader.getResources for a description of the format of a resource name.

-□ Find the specified resources from this bundle's class loader.
+9.1.5.25 public Enumeration<URL> getResources(String name) throws IOException

+- name The name of the resource.
+See ClassLoader.getResources for a description of the format of a resource name. - □ Find the specified resources from this bundle's class loader.
 This bundle's class loader is called to search for the specified resources.
 If this bundle's state is INSTALLED, this method must attempt to resolve this bundle before attempting to get the specified resources.
 If this bundle cannot be resolved, then only this bundle must be searched for the specified resources.
 Imported packages cannot be searched when a bundle has not been resolved.
 If this bundle is a fragment bundle then null is returned.